ryanhinton/Thread-Throttle-JS/README.md

 DEFINITIONS:
 ---------
-initThreadThrottleJS(); - Initiate and instantiate the threadThrottle object.
+`initThreadThrottleJS()` - Initiate and instantiate the threadThrottle object.
 The available object name is ttjs.

-ttjs.setFunctionName(YourFunction) - Set the name of your function.
+`setFunctionName(YourFunction)` - Set the name of your function.
 Please note that there are no quotes around your function name.

-ttjs.setLimit(n) - Set the throttle limit to a number (n) of simultaneous threads to be executed at a time.
+`setLimit(n)` - Set the throttle limit to a number (n) of simultaneous threads to be executed at a time.

-ttjs.setQueue(n) - Set the Queue to a number (n) of functions to be executed.
+`setQueue(n)` - Set the Queue to a number (n) of functions to be executed.

-ttjs.setData(o) - Set the data for each queue iteration while executing.
+`setData(a)` - Set the data of any (a) type you choose for each queue iteration while executing.

-ttjs.start() - Start the execution process!
+`start()` - Start the execution process!
 This only needs to be fired once to begin the entire process.

-ttjs.complete() - At the bottom, within "Yourfunction", tell threadThrottle that the process has completed in order to move the process to the next item in the queue.
+`complete()` - At the bottom, within "Yourfunction", tell threadThrottle that the process has completed in order to move the process to the next item in the queue.

 #Example
 =========